CiscoDevNet/webex-contact-center-provider-sample-code/bring-your-own/virtual-agent/web-socket-interface/README.md

 # Bring Your Own Virtual Agent — WebSocket

 The Bring-Your-Own-Virtual-Agent (BYoVA) initiative empowers developers and AI vendors to seamlessly integrate external conversational interfaces with Webex Contact Center (WxCC).
 The **WebSocket** flavour of the integration carries the entire conversation over **one long-lived WebSocket session per call**.
-The two sides exchange discrete request/response messages on the same socket — no per-interaction RPC handshake, no protobuf code generation requirement (for the JSON variant), and a thinner runtime footprint than the gRPC variants.
+The two sides exchange discrete request/response messages on the same socket — every event, every prompt, and every audio packet flows over the same connection until the call ends.

 This document describes:

-- The reference implementations available under this directory — both **JSON** and **Protobuf** wire formats, in Java today (Python coming).
+- The reference WebSocket simulator available under this directory — **JSON** wire format, Spring Boot / Java.
-- The WebSocket framing rules every BYoVA server must follow (text vs. binary frames, ping/pong, close codes, envelope ordering) and the high-level event/streaming contract the VA Server must honour.
+- The WebSocket framing rules every BYoVA server must follow (text frames, ping/pong, close codes, envelope ordering) and the high-level event/streaming contract the VA Server must honour.
-- Detailed call-flow walkthroughs (with sequence diagrams) for session start, DTMF, audio (WAV and CHUNK), barge-in, and call termination scenarios.
+- Detailed call-flow walkthroughs (with sequence diagrams) for session start, DTMF, audio (WAV and CHUNK), barge-in, and call-termination scenarios.

-The unifying conceptual contract (events, prompts, input modes, audio modes) is identical to the gRPC variants — only the on-the-wire framing differs.
-If you already know the BYoVA contract from the [multi-RPC README](../grpc-interface/multi-rpc/README.md), you only need to learn the framing rules in this document; the events and rules are the same.

 ---